Rosemary Rush, Counselling, Cognitive Behaviour Therapy & Arts Psychotherapy

 |Face to face counselling:||Yes|

-Please contact me to discuss possible appointment times.
+Please contact me to discuss possible appointment times, I am available evenings as well as during the day.

 Types of client